nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-05-org-search-iteration.md

 ---
-title: Expanding search terms to find a organisation WIP
+title: Expanding search terms to find a organisation
 description: Work to iterate the routes into the organisation view and the search terms used to cover all the scenarios.
 author:
   name: Hannah Williams (Interaction designer)